Turn Your Bike Into a Smart Bicycle with Cycomputer

-The library has a whole plethora of components and possibilities to diversify and fine tune the final project.
-So, we used it to chose the color theme for the map and set up the moving location of the user that makes the map shift correspondingly.
-All told, we used three components of the library: the map itself, markers and the line reflecting a cyclist's path.
+The library has a whole plethora of components and possibilities to diversify and fine-tune the final project.
+So, we used it to choose the color theme for the map and set up the moving location of the user that makes the map shift correspondingly.
+All told, we used three components of the library: the map itself, markers, and the line reflecting a cyclist's path.

 Calculating Vertical Distance

 Tracking vertical distance is a pretty slick feature, since the more effort cyclists put into riding up, the more calories they burn.
 But we would need to know the altitude to calculate the elevation gain.

 The library we were using to get a user's location returns the height, but the data was inaccurate and, therefore, useless.
 That's why we used the Google Elevation API library.
 We had to keep in mind that the maximum number of points of location was 512.
 So, to get the entire list of height differences, we had to divide the user's points of location and send several requests.

 This is the schematic of Cycomputer’s insides.

 - The toggle switch